DiogoCarapito/blog/content/posts/nlp_summit_healtchare_2023.md

 ---

-There were many more interesting sessions i didn’t describe here, visit [https://www.nlpsummit.org/](https://www.nlpsummit.org/) if you want further information.
+There were many more interesting sessions I didn’t describe here, visit [https://www.nlpsummit.org/](https://www.nlpsummit.org/) if you want further information.
 I’ll be there next year for sure!
 Thanks for reading!

 PS: Copilot helped writing this blog post.
 LLMs are amazing and I’m excited to see what the future holds for NLP!